redbus-labs/ananta/README.md

 # Ananta
-Ananta is nextGen KV store built in based on Erlang actors for builing massively scalable and fault tolernat.
+Ananta is a next-generation key-value store.
+It is built on Erlang actors, enabling massive scalability and fault tolerance.

-It has built with various features like clusters, duplication with quorum logic, WAL, Snapshots, LRU based on size etc.
+Key features include:
+  Clustering
+  Duplication with quorum logic
+  Write-Ahead Logging (WAL)
+  Snapshots
+  Size-based Least Recently Used (LRU) caching

 ## Overview

 ## Introduction

-Why build another KV Store when there are so many already?
-It's the only question isn't it?
-Well just say that the original motivation of the creator was to make the end consumers aware of the costs and benefits running beneath the software.
-This will allow the users of this Key-Value Store efficiently and effectively use it to their benefit.

-Try to utilize maxmimum benifits from Erlang/OTP.
+A fundamental question arises: why develop another Key-Value Store when numerous options already exist?
+The primary impetus behind its creation was to transparently communicate the underlying costs and benefits of the software to end consumers.
+This empowers users to leverage the Key-Value Store with maximum efficiency and effectiveness, drawing significant advantages from Erlang/OTP.

 ## Vision

-The high level plan is as follows:

-* Easy way to scale horizontally
-* Cheap and powerful distributed KV Store
+The high-level plan encompasses several key objectives:
+Horizontal Scalability: Implement an easy and efficient method for horizontal scaling.
+Cost-Effective Distributed KV Store: Utilize a cheap yet powerful distributed Key-Value store.
-* Store large volume of data with cheaper price
+Large Volume Data Storage: Store a significant volume of data at a reduced cost.
-* A lot more realtime monitoring
+Enhanced Real-time Monitoring: Provide more comprehensive real-time monitoring capabilities.

 ## Quick Tour